 UKS (Unge Kunstneres Samfund / Young Artists’ Society) is a political membership organization for professional artists in Norway and an exhibition space for contemporary art located in Oslo.
 With close to 700 members, UKS is the largest organization within the national artist union Norske Billedkunstnere (NBK).
 Founded by artists, for artists in 1921, UKS works to advance its members’ professional, social, economic, and ideal interests.

 UKS works on behalf of our members—the artists—with political influence and union work.
 (To apply for membership, click here).

-A guiding principle behind this work is the aim to articulate how art and artistic practice—in its manifold utterances—form a foundational pillar of a democratic society.
+A guiding principle behind our political work is that art and artists’ freedom of speech are essential parts of a democratic society.

 - The establishment of Norske Billedkunstnere (NBK) in 1975

 - The initiation of Kunstneraksjonen in 1974

 - The initiation of the first artist survey (a condition report on artists’ social situations in Norway, exhibited at UKS in 1970)

 - Development of the artists’ houses at Trolltun (Bøler in Oslo in 1959)

 … and many other projects.
 For recent initiatives, scroll down to Projects.